 Knowledge and strategy

 By 2021, a well-founded decision needs to be taken regarding the next phase of the Delta Plan on Freshwater Supply.
 This calls for thorough knowledge and a sound process.
-In the purview of developing more knowledge, a joint Freshwater Supply knowledge agenda (in Dutch) has been drawn up for the purpose of exploring measures and elaborating system-related issues.
+In the purview of developing more knowledge, a joint Freshwater Supply Knowledge Agenda has been drawn up for the purpose of exploring measures and elaborating system-related issues.
 The results of studies, the updated climate scenarios, and insights gained during the implementation of measures will be translated into the freshwater supply strategy and the adaptation tracks.
 The Freshwater Administrative Platform has set down a roadmap for the process leading up to the second phase of the Delta Plan on Freshwater Supply.

 Over the past few centuries, the Netherlands has built up a firm foundation for its freshwater supply.
 Our country has large freshwater stocks in Haringvliet/Hollandsch Diep/Biesbosch and in the IJsselmeer Region.
 By means of weirs in the Nederrijn, we can direct how water from the Rhine is distributed across the Waal, Nederrijn, Lek and IJssel, while weirs on the Meuse ensure that there is sufficient water in the river.
 This foundation remains the basis of our freshwater supply.
 In the short term, water availability will be kept up to par through limited investments in the water systems and among the water consumers.
 To this end, the authorities are exploring various measures, including:

 - Expanding the existing emergency facilities for freshwater supply to the western part of the Netherlands, the Climate-proof Freshwater Supply (to be realised by no later than 2021);

-- Gradually enhancing the resilience of the stocks of water in the Brielse Meer lake for the Rhine Estuary-Drechtsteden area and the Southwest Delta (realisation scheduled for 2019 and 2020?
-CHECK );
+- Gradually enhancing the resilience of the stocks of water in the Brielse Meer lake for the Rhine Estuary-Drechtsteden area and the Southwest Delta;